openDAQ/streaming-protocol-lt/docs/openDAQ-streaming.md

 ### Constant Rule
 The rule is simple: There is a start value.
 The value equals the start value until a new start value is posted.
+A status signal is an example for a signal with implicit constant rule.
+A new constant value together with a value index is send on change of the status.
+This is send before any explicit data with this value index.

 ~~~~ {.javascript}
 {